 Will I be tested?
-Your emergency medicine provider will make this determination based on your symptoms and recent travel history.
+Your emergency medicine provider will make this determination based on your symptoms.
 You may or may not be tested, but your provider will follow all appropriate CDC and Montana DPHHS guidelines.

 Where to Go

 In order to minimize the risk of exposing others, we are directing patients who think they may have been exposed to COVID-19, or have respiratory or flu-like symptoms, to call their primary care provider or call our free 24/7 Nurse on Call line at (406) 327-4770 for instructions on seeking care.
-Patients may also check-in online or walk-in to Community FirstCare on North Reserve.
+Patients may also check-in online or walk-in to any of our three Missoula area Community FirstCare clinics.

 Online check-in at CommunityFirstCare.com